 When we talked, I managed to learn further that Yaya has been doing this for 6 years.
 So I was definitely assured even more …but that doesn’t mean that my nervousness went away!

 Anyway, from this point on we were to go on a van ride up to a certain part of Col de la Forclaz — a 1,500 meter (5,000 feet) high mountain—where our jump-off will be located.

 While we were driving up, we joked about what we were getting into especially when the view outside started to get higher and higher!
-At one point, I even felt like backing out… BUT I didn’t want to be a pussy… HAHA and I didn’t wanna waste money and an exciting opportunity; so again, like I said above: to hell with it!
+At one point, I even felt like backing out… BUT I didn’t want to chicken out and I didn’t wanna waste money and an exciting opportunity; so again, as I said above: to hell with it!

 May I point out though that the driver can be a bit reckless… but he was driving like he was so bored from doing it all the time.
 The only assurance that I got that we were going to be fine with the guy’s driving skills was when I saw all the other F.B.I. paragliders lounging and taking a nap in their seats while we make our way up this high mountain.

 Yaya gave me a quick briefing as to what I should do before jumping while he worked on strapping me to his paragliding gear.
 In between trying to comprehend him (I’m kidding, he only had one instruction LOL) I was mustering the strength to absorb the fact that the cliff before me was veeery steep!

 I looked around for him and when I caught his eye, he had this foolish grin on his face and I knew that we were both thinking the same thing.
 “This is it!”